When people think of PR, it conjures up images of having to phone a journalist and pitch a story down the line. Scary for some of you, I know!

 - Capture motivational personal stories, business lessons and behind-the-scenes through Facebook Live video.

 - Interview experts and upload to Youtube, before embedding in your blog.

 - Use Powtoon, or a similar tool, to develop an animated story of your business or product and place on a sales page.

 A little tip with Facebook Live video is embed the video into your blog to further increase your page’s reach.
 Facebook loves video right now.

 Get creative – that is the key to a good video.

-One of his strengths is his ability to share personal stories that are wrapped around business lessons we can all gain from.
+One of his strengths is his ability to share personal stories wrapped around business lessons.

 Podcasting with impact